 CVEs can be imported automatically if the hosting environment for Asset Center allows for an outgoing Internet connection to the NIST CVE database.

-In order to activate CVE auto-import you must log on as the system administrator.
-Then go to the maintenance page.
+In order to activate CVE auto-import you must go to the maintenance page.
 In the CVE auto import settings section, choose the desired update interval (daily, every other day, or every five days).
 You can also specify the time of day when the import is started, using 24-hour-notation (for example, 3 p.m. would be 15:00).
 The check the "Active" box and click on "Save". -- If you have used CVE auto-import (see below), no automatic import will be executed that same day for the purpose of preserving system resources.

 You can check the result of the auto-import in the log area.
 Also, below the log area is a breakdown of how many CVEs are in the OT-BASE database for the various years.